Breathtaking Beachfront Tree House Rental near Zihuatanejo, MexicoJuluchuca, Guerrero (Mexico)

 - Whale watching

-Estuary Expedition: By boat ("panga") or kayak, you can tour the estuary, past mangroves, nests of cranes and tropical wildlife.
-Bring your fishing line!
+Estuary Expedition: By boat ("panga") or kayak, guests can tour the estuary, past mangroves, nests of cranes and tropical wildlife.
+Guests can bring their fishing lines!

 Bird Watching: The estuary, the wetlands and oceanside are all home to thousands of bird species.
 A birder's paradise!

 Hiking: The property encompasses 120 acres of private land including dunes, beaches, wetlands and lush hills.
-Explore the trail that takes you from the mouth of the Juluchuca river up the watershed.
+Guests should take the opportunity to explore the trail that takes them from the mouth of the Juluchuca river up the watershed.

 Surfing: This area offers some of the best surf on Mexico's Pacific Coast.
 Local surfing instructors welcome all skill levels.
 Breaks include Escolleras, Playa Linda, La Saladita, the Ranch, Mahajua, Troncones, Playa Manzanillo, Juluchuca, La Barrita and Las Gatas.
 The site is adjacent to Playa Icacos, one of the few locations in Mexico that has pipelines.

-Snorkeling, Scuba, Spear Fishing: Snorkeling and scuba diving is possible in the ocean right in front of the site, and you can see lots of sea life.
-Local spear fisherman can show you how to make a catch.
-We also offer snorkeling and scuba excursions from Zihuatanejo Bay.
+Snorkeling, Scuba, Spear Fishing: Snorkeling and scuba diving is possible in the ocean right in front of the site, and guests can see lots of sea life.
+Local spear fisherman can show guests how to make a catch.
+The host also offers snorkeling and scuba excursions from Zihuatanejo Bay.

 Horseback Riding: Horses are available on site.
 There is also a pony available for kids.